Azure/Oracle-Workloads-for-Azure/levelup-oracle-on-iaas/lab3/readme.md

     sudo ls -lrt /mnt/orabackup/oratest1

-12. The result should look like this:
+12. The result should look like this (note that in your lab, since database is not operational, you will see the first file after 5 minutes):

 <!-- -->